chmouel/chmoujump/README.md

 you which one you want and show a preview with [exa](https://the.exa.website/) if avail or ls/tree

-It can as well match an alias, i.e:
+It can as well match an alias, for example

 ```shell
 -% declare -A CHMOUJUMP_ALIASES=([fav]=$HOME/project/fav)